sourcegraph/about/handbook/support/p4-enablement.md

 ## Setting Up
 - To connect to perforce you'll need the perforce cli installed locally.
 Use the command: `brew install --cask perforce`
-- The following environment variables configure your shell to point at the perforce server.
+- The following environment variables configure your shell to point at the Perforce server.
 Set them to your `env` with the `export` command, or add them to your `.bashrc` or `.zshrc` file.
 ```
 # .zshrc or .bashrc